and commissioned works:

 a piece by Dick Raaijmakers

-Ludmila performed in Paradiso, Amsterdam, March 2013 (Photo by Chris van de Kooy)
+Ludmila joined the edition in Paradiso, Amsterdam, March 2013 (Photo by Chris van de Kooy)

 Volta shows how a battery is constructed, in all the material weight that was originally required.
 Thanks to modern technology, we can store and transport energy.
 This enables us to preserve and move labor and use materials in other places, sometimes invisibly.
 We therefore have machines that are invested with labor we are unaware of.
 In Volta, as Raaijmakers himself said, he gave the battery back its plasticity and put it out in the open.
 The whole performance is akin to a ritual, but without the ponderous solemnity.
 There is no deeper meaning or hidden intent.
 The artwork is an experiment, simplified, enlarged and rendered visible as a ready-made.